GlossyPath/GlossyPath/README.md

 ## Architectural Concepts I’m Learning:
 - Layered Architecture (Presentation, Business, Integration layers)

+## 📚 Topics I Intend to Study:
+Hexagonal Architecture (Ports and Adapters)

+Separation of Concerns between Back-End and Front-End

 I’m passionate about computer science and artificial intelligence, and I’m focused on developing professionally in the back-end field.